Michael Peterson VP of Research and Innovation

 Migration to modern cloud-based technologies can dramatically reduce database Total Cost of Ownership (TCO) by lowering license, hardware, storage, and administration costs.
-When specifically migrating from Oracle to MySQL on Amazon Web Services (AWS), the costs and risks associated with migration depend on both the project scope and the team’s expertise in Oracle, MySQL, and AWS.
+When specifically migrating from Oracle to PDB on Amazon Web Services (AWS), the costs and risks associated with migration depend on both the project scope and the team’s expertise in Oracle and AWS.

 With in-depth experience leveraging AWS-based cloud offerings, SpinSys is an Amazon technology partner with AWS-certified professionals experienced in managing big data in the cloud.
 Our expertise includes cloud migrations, legacy application migration and modernization, master data management, cloud infrastructure management, and cost optimization, including on AWS GovCloud.
 With SpinSys, you get the benefit of working with tenured, certified AWS experts who have been in the trenches with customers across a variety of sizes and verticals.
 Our experts can help you quickly identify your challenges and architect solutions to meet your unique needs.